 This is also a good time for you to explore the site and verify the recorded contribution payments your employers, including the previous ones, have made.

-The waiting begins here assuming there’s nothing that could delay or disapprove your application.
+The waiting begins here assuming there’s nothing that could delay or reject your application.

-In my case, it took less than two weeks before my employer sent me a notice that the check had come from SSS and is available for pick-up.
+In my case, it took less than two weeks before my employer sent me a notice that the cheque had come from SSS and is available for pick-up.

 That’s just it!